Arab Academy for Science, Technology and Maritime Transport: The Arab Academy for Science, Technology and Maritime Transport (AASTMT)

 Over five years (from 1991 to 1996), the educational and maritime training services were funded by the Egyptian Ministry of Transport.
-Consequently, in 1992, the AASTMT was granted the most modern training ship, "Aida 4", as a donation from the Japanese government.
+Consequently, in 1992, the AASTMT was granted the training ship, "Aida 4", as a donation from the Japanese government.

-In 1994 the AASTMT was awarded the most modern simulator in the world (completed in two phases) from the USA administration.
+In 1994 the AASTMT was awarded the simulator (completed in two phases) by the USA administration.
 Cooperation with the American counterpart continued to found an advanced technology center.
 Scholarships have exceeded 120,000 for students from 58 countries.

 The World Bank has chosen the AASTMT from four international organizations representing the Norwegian Swedish Group, the Hungarian Group and the Danish Group to develop maritime education in Bangladesh by a limited tender.
-The AASTMT proposal was chosen as the best both technically and financially to carry out the project.

 In October 1996 modified its title from: "The Arab Academy for Science and Technology: A university specialized in maritime transport." to "The Arab Academy for Science, Technology and Maritime Transport" (AASTMT).

 Certificates

-The AASTMT has obtained the approval of the Egyptian Supreme Council of Universities for considering the holders of the High Seas Second Officer eligible for the affiliation with any Egyptian University or any 4-year higher education entity which a student can join after high school.
+The AASTMT has obtained the approval of the Egyptian Supreme Council of Universities for considering the holders of the High Seas Second Officer eligible for affiliation with any Egyptian University or any four-year higher education entity which a student can join after high school.

 The AASTMT has flexibility in the process of transferring marine officers from vocational studies to that which allows them to obtain the bachelor's degree in Marine Navigation Technology.
 This is due to the application of the American Credit Hours System.
 In order to show the importance of this achievement, the holder of the High Seas Captain certificate, when sent to the United Kingdom to obtain the bachelor's degree, had to start his studies over regardless of his previous studies.
 However, due to the flexibility of the current system the AASTMT applies, it opened the door for its officers to obtain the bachelor's degree as well as the eligibility certificate in four years.

-A report which was prepared by the Japan Transport Cooperation Association in March 1997 tells of the AASTMT progress and the flexibility with which it switched to science and technology then to science, technology and maritime transport.
-AASTMT has made its certificates equivalent to those granted by Egyptian universities in the fields of engineering and management.

 Services and student activities

-Services include dormitories, hostels and restaurants.
-The girls hostel can accommodate up to 100 girls.
+Dormitory, hostel, and restaurant services are available.
+The girls' hostel may house up to 100 girls.

-Seminars and lectures are organized by the Cultural Activities Department in addition to trips and athletic activities.
-Students organize the annual Parents Day.
+In addition to tours and athletic activities, the Cultural Activities Department organizes seminars and talks.
+The annual Parents Day is organized by students.

-The first female sea captain in Egypt is Marwa Elselehdar who studied in the Department of Maritime Transport and Technology.
-She works on the Aida IV (IMO: 9018775), a training ship owned by the Egyptian government.
+Marwa Elselehdar, a graduate of the Department of Maritime Transport and Technology, is Egypt's first female sea captain.
+She works on the Egyptian government's training ship, the Aida IV (IMO: 9018775).